 R transformations are for advanced statistical computations.
 Apart from ready-to-use implementations of state-of-the-art algorithms, R’s other great assets are vector and matrix computations.
 R transformations complement Python and SQL transformations where computations or other operations are too difficult.
 Common data operations like joining, sorting, or grouping are still easier and faster to do in SQL Transformations.

 The R script is executed in an isolated environment.
-The current R version is 3.6.3, however it is possible to switch your configuration to run on version 4.0.4.
+The current R version is 4.0.5, however it is possible to switch your configuration to run on other versions if available.

 Any updates to the R version is always announced in the Keboola changelog.

 An R transformation has a limit of 16GB of allocated memory and the maximum running time is 6 hours.
 The CPU is limited to the equivalent of two 2.3 GHz processors.